 ”But as for me, my feet had almost stumbled; My steps had nearly slipped.
 For I was envious of the boastful, when I saw the prosperity of the wicked.
 For there are no pangs in their death, but their strength is firm.
 They are not in trouble as other men, nor are they plagued like other men.”
 (Psalms 73:2-5)

 In this passage, the psalmist expressed his discontent about the wicked living in any way they want and practicing wickedness without retribution.
 This is what we see happening in today’s days, and it has been happening almost all the time since the beginning.
 Except in certain particular cases, we will see the wicked prospering and continuing to practice iniquity and sin.
 This happens also because God made things in such a way that He doesn’t want to force people to believe because of fear or because they know they will be punished.
 This is also the reason why people today question God.
 Because they don’t see Him interfering now and punishing people at the moment they do evil.
 They question Him without knowing that the Bible explains clearly why He withholds His judgment.
-Because He is patient and wants to give them an opportunity (2 Peter 3:9).
+It is because He is patient and wants to give them an opportunity (2 Peter 3:9).
 Of course, there will be retribution and a judgment one day, but people are being just warned about it.
 God wants them to accept the truth by faith, not because they are forced by fear.
 He wants people to believe willingly in Him because they have comprehended something and because they love Him.
 That’s why, except for some cases in the Old and the New Testament, He doesn’t give retribution now to people in the very moment someone does something wrong.
 Otherwise, they would have obeyed Him by fear and not by faith.
 Only faith in Him saves, and He wants us to have it.
 Therefore, these are some reasons why He works in such a way.

 Still, according to 1 Peter 4:17, we see that He talks of a judgment beginning with the house of God.
 This means that it will be before the general judgment, which will await all the other people.
 As the previous verses in that passage talk of trials and things that believers need to go through (1 Peter 4:12-16), we also conclude that this kind of judgment is something that happens in this life.
 Why?
 Because God loves us and wants to teach us lessons throughout this life so that we can partake of His glory.
 Of course, salvation is brought by His blood, but He wants to let us avoid mistakes that we commit, and this is through His correction and chastisement.
 This is also why judgment is brought to the believers in this life – because of mistakes or sins they commit.
 Believers will never fully have to pay for their sins as that would have been something much greater than what they can bear, and Christ paid it all.
 More than paying for their sins, the judgment and the correction they experience is to teach them something.
 The judgment mentioned in Peter 4:17 has to do with the Father’s correction.
 We see an example in 1 Corinthians 11:32 where we see that both of them mean the same thing in this case.